polarityjam/polarityjam/docs/Methods.rst

 .. role:: raw-html(raw)
     :format: html

-The methods that are used in polarityjam are listed on this page.
+The methods that are used in Polarity-JaM are listed on this page.
 Whenever necessary, a brief summary of the methodology is provided.

 Segmentation